ibrahimpg/ibrahimpg-website/README.md

 # https://www.ibrahimpg.com

 Built with Vue CLI 3 and Vue-Router.
-The 'dist' folder automtically deploys to Netlify.
+Automtically builds and deploys to Netlify when updated.
 I handle the contact form with Express/Nodemailer.
 Check that out [here](https://github.com/ibrahimpg/email-handler).

 ## Project setup
 ```